User Community Service Desk Downloads

 Enable tenant settings for metadata scanning

-• Enhance admin APIs responses with detailed metadata: This setting turns on Model caching and enhances API responses with low-level semantic model metadata (for example, name and description) for tables, columns, and measures.
+• Enhance admin APIs responses with detailed metadata: Turns on model caching and enhances API responses with low-level semantic model metadata (for example, name and description) for tables, columns, and measures.

 Enhance admin APIs responses with detailed metadata

-• Enhance admin APIs responses with DAX and mashup expressions: This setting allows the API response to include DAX expressions and Mashup queries.
-This setting can only be enabled if the first setting is also enabled.
-To enable these settings, go to Admin portal > Tenant settings > Admin API settings.
+• Enhance admin APIs responses with DAX and mashup expressions: Allows the API response to include DAX expressions and Mashup queries.
+The setting can only be used if the first setting is also configured.

 Enhance admin APIs responses with DAX and mashup expressions